Artificial IntelligenceImaging devicesMachine Learning

 The Limits of AI in Digital Vision: A Human Perspective

-In the digital age, artificial intelligence (AI) has woven itself into the fabric of our everyday lives, influencing everything from handheld devices to household appliances.
+In the digital age, artificial intelligence (AI) has woven itself into our everyday lives, influencing everything from handheld devices to household appliances.
 A significant growth area for AI has been machine vision, a vital component of the digital vision concept.
 Digital Vision, capitalized on AI, has revolutionized numerous fields, including robotics, imaging technology, and autonomous driving.
 Yet, for all its progress, AI still needs to replicate the human visual system fully.

 The challenges